 But before I go any further, let’s make sure we’re on the same page.
-I’ve chatted with dozens of people who told me with a straight face that they were maxing out their 401(k) plans every year … except they weren’t.
-In fact, they weren’t even close.
+A friend — I’ll call him Mike — told me just a few weeks ago with a straight face that he’s maxing out his 401(k) plan every year … except he wasn’t.
+He wasn’t even close.

-Let’s sort this out because this can save you thousands of dollars a year in taxes and hundreds of thousands or even millions over the course of your investing life.
+I want to sort it out because it can save you thousands of dollars a year in taxes and hundreds of thousands or even millions over the course of your investing life.

-Your employer might match your 401(k) contributions up to 3% to 5% of your salary.
-You should always contribute at least enough to take advantage of the matching because it is literally free money.
+Your employer might match your 401(k) contributions up to 5% of your salary.
+You should always contribute at least enough to take advantage of the matching because, well, it’s free money.
 But “matching” and “maxing” are not the same thing.

 You can contribute up to $19,500 to your 401(k) this year or $26,000 if you’re 50 or older.
 This is the maximum you can put in, not including your employer matching or any profit sharing.

 Let’s play with the numbers.